jjmountain/teacher-tools/README.md

-# Teacher's Timer
+# Teacher Tools

-Simple stopwatch timer for teachers to use in their classrooms.
+A growing suite of tools for teachers to use in their classrooms.

-A web app that can be used on any device with a web browser.
-It is designed to be used on a projector or TV screen so that the timer can be seen by the entire class.
+Tools Planned:

+-[x] Stopwatch
+-[ ] Timer
+-[ ] Interval Timer
+-[ ] Random Name Wheel
+-[ ] Seating Chart
+..and many more!

 [Live demo](https://teachers-tools.netlify.app)